Areustle/ParallelTNNLayers/README.md

 To build Custom Fused operations:

 1. `cd Kernels`
-1. Modify the Makefile 'Vars specific to local development machine' section for your personal machine.`
+1. Modify the Makefile 'Vars specific to local development machine' section for your personal machine.
+This requires setting your CUDA architecture string along with locations of CUDA headers and libraries.
 1. `make `
 1. `cd ..`